-I’m a Baby Boomer recreating myself daily by working my authentic passion to make art.
-My road to artistic freedom has been a winding one: After earning a B.A. in Commercial Art, and a decades-long corporate career, I left my 9-5 almost 4 years ago.
-I replaced the office with my studio at Clearwater Artist Studios in Concord, NC http://www.clearwaterartists.com/, and I’m happily exploring my practice full time.
+I recreate daily by working my authentic passion to make art.
+My road to artistic freedom has been a winding one: After earning a B.A. in Commercial Art, and a decades-long corporate career, I left my 9-5 in 2015.
+Replacing the office with a full-time commitment to my practice at Clearwater Artist Studios in Concord, NC, has been most gratifying.

 Inspired either by preconceived concepts or raw impulse, I begin by making random marks on the canvas.
 As the composition develops, I make adjustments to areas that make me uncomfortable.
 The process is repeated layer by layer as I respond with free-sweeping gestures that emanate from Spirit.
 This unusual painting method is direct.
 It essentially channels spiritual, subconscious and emotional memory into visual form.
 Oftentimes, creating a pleasing composition requires turning chaos into order using both additive and subtractive methods.
 The process is both healing and freeing as I work with oil, or various forms of acrylic paint, art crayons and sometimes tissue on canvas or fabric.
 The result IS the experience itself.
 I am always surprised by the images that demand (and succeed) to be expressed!
 As I continue to expand through this introspective work, my hope is that the work motivates contemplation, conversation, and perhaps - personal growth.